flutter/website/animations/staggered-animations/index.md

 The animation may be purely sequential, with one motion occuring after the next, or it may partially or completely overlap.

-This guide shows how to build a staggered animation.
+This guide shows how to build a staggered animation in Flutter.

 <aside class="alert alert-info" markdown="1">
 **Where's the code?**<br>